yzyii/luashitacast/Composition.md

 Sets within this collection of LuAshitacast profiles are typically grouped logically and equipped TOP DOWN by category.

-This results in a user being able to specify shared items across multiple sets without having to repeat themselves but also allows logical composition of more than 2 sets solely through specifying sets properly.
+This results in a user being able to specify shared items across multiple sets without having to repeat themselves but also allows a reduced number of sets to be specified through logical composition when multiple options are combined.

+e.g. On THF, Accuracy Mode (Low/High)\[2], Sneak Attack (On/Off)\[2], Trick Attack (On/Off)\[2], and specific Weapon Skill (Dancing Edge, Evisceration, Shark Bite, Mercy Stroke)\[4] could potentially result in 2 x 2 x 2 x 4 = 32 different weapon skill sets for every single permutation.

+This lua condenses these options for this particular scenario (as well as covering other generic weapon skills) down into ~11 sets that cover all real endgame scenarios in 75-cap endgame.

+While not all examples are this extreme, an understanding of how this works is required to fully configure these profiles correctly.

 ## Example 1